- About us

 Stratford: one stop from Amsterdam?

 Meanwhile, Crossrail will connect the west and east sides of the city via two huge tunnels bored under central London.
 Trains will travel from Heathrow right through to the West End, the City of London, Canary Wharf and out to Essex and Kent; with Stratford functioning as a key link in the chain.
-When Crossrail opens in 2018, journey times from Stratford will be just 10 minutes to Farringdon, 13 to Tottenham Court Road, and an impressive 49 minutes straight to Heathrow and its worldwide links.
+When Crossrail opens fully in 2019, journey times from Stratford will be just 10 minutes to Farringdon, 13 to Tottenham Court Road, and an impressive 49 minutes straight to Heathrow and its worldwide links.